 Since 2017, the Awards have created a platform for writers.
 Many of the previous winners and shortlisted entrants over the past 6 years have gone on to secure publishing contracts and win notable competitions.

 Are you thinking about entering?
 Never entered a writing competition before?
-Have questions about entering?
+What does winning the Award mean to folks?